lahdjirayhan/drive-kesma-library-linker/README.md

 What it does:
 - the `soal` command gives you all subfolders and their 'folder numbers' (one for each course, usually) within Kesma Library's bank soal folder.
 If you want to go to a specific course's folder, you need to remember its folder number given here.
--the `soal FOLDER_NUMBER` command gives you direct download links for a specific course's past tests. `FOLDER_NUMBER` must be taken from what the `soal` command gave previously.
+- the `soal FOLDER_NUMBER` command gives you direct download links for a specific course's past tests. `FOLDER_NUMBER` must be taken from what the `soal` command gave previously.

 Example of use: